ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 _Open Discussion_

--   We are proposing a design that involves displaying only a placeholder text while initially hiding the footer section in the default view.
-Upon focusing on the editor, we will use
+-   We are proposing a design that involves displaying only placeholder text initially and footer section will be hidden.
+Upon focusing the editor, we will capture
     Tiptap's [focus event](https://tiptap.dev/api/events#focus) to show the footer section with all the formatting options.
 As per the
     UX for comments feature, we will revert back to the original state (i.e,. without the footer section) only if the user clicks the `cancel` or `ok` button.
-Therefore, we came to this decision of exposing the above methods.
+Therefore, we came to this decision of exposing the above `hideFooter()` and `clearContent()` methods.
 -   There isn't a specific reason to expose two separate methods when considering the comments feature; they could be combined into a single method.
 However, we are uncertain about the appropriate name for this method.
 One idea we have is to name it `resetEditor()`, combining the functionality of hiding the footer and clearing the existing content in the editor.
 This method would not modify the markdown value and so we are not sure `resetEditor()` is the appropriate name for it.
 So, the question is, can we consolidate both functionalities into a single method